-Married Saint of the Month: St. Rita of Cascia
+Married Saint: St. Rita of Cascia

 Most of the saints in this series enjoyed marriages that were happy and peaceful.
 St. Rita of Cascia did not.
 By all accounts Rita’s husband abused her, and during the 14th century abused wives had no alternative but to remain in the home.